Monday, 29 September 2014

 PROCEDURE :

 Roughly chop the spinach discarding the roots.
 Blanch them.
 In your blender, put the spinach and green chillies together and get a smooth paste.
-Slice the onions, wash and keep aside.
+Chop the onion & garlic, wash and keep aside.

 Heat oil in a wok.
-Add a bay leaf, then the cumin seeds.
-When the seeds splutter, add the ginger garlic paste.
-Fry till the raw smell goes.
-Now add the sliced onions.
-Fry till golden brown.
+Add the cumin seeds.
+When the seeds splutter, add the chopped onion and garlic, stir fry until the raw smell goes.

-At this stage, pour in the spinach paste.
-Saute well at low heat because we need to retain the green color of the spinach.
-Sauté till the water that comes out of the spinach dries up gradually but not fully.
+Pour the spinach paste.
+Saute well at low heat because we need to retain the green colour of the spinach.

-Add salt as required and the garam masala powder.
+Add a small cup of water, salt as required and the garam masala powder.
 Mix well.
 Add the paneer pieces.
-Stir very carefully for another one minute.
+Stir very carefully for a minute.
 See that the paneer pieces do not break.
-Switch off.
-It is done.
+Add the butter and stir.

 If you wish, you can add 1 table spoon of fresh cream to it.
-It will enhance the taste of the dish.
+It enhances the taste of the dish.

 QUICK FIX CHICKEN HARIYALI KEBAB